 A Family-Owned Business – Family-owned business can make a divorce extremely complicated.
 In many cases, it is clearly a better idea to continue the business rather than wrap it up.
 The best case scenario is for the divorcing couple to continue operating the business as-is and simply get divorced and separate their personal finances.
 Unfortunately, this is not always possible because of the relationship between them.
 Two options that are often explored include the following:

 The law regarding divorce in the state of Illinois is extremely complex, and retaining an attorney is a good idea even if none of the factors discussed above apply to your case.
-The Chicago divorce lawyers of the Arami Law Office are committed to vigorous and aggressive representation and work closely with our clients to fully understand their goals.
-To schedule a free consultation with one of our lawyers, call our office today at 312-212-1399.
+The Chicago divorce lawyers of Arami Law are committed to vigorous and aggressive representation and work closely with our clients to fully understand their goals.
+To schedule a consultation with one of our lawyer, call our office today at 312-212-1399.